Quarticai/QuarticGym/docs/pensim_challenge.rst

 Benchmarks
 ----------

-*the search spaces here is +/- 10% away from recipe setpoints.*
+*The search space here is +/- 10% away from recipe setpoints.*

 https://github.com/microsoft/FLAML